-Adam, says the photographer, is a natural performer.
+Adam is a natural performer.
 During that trip in 2013, he acted out for her his own renditions of several popular music videos, each executed with uncanny precision.
 During those initial days on the coast of Maine, she knew she had found her muse, a character through which she could narrate the secret stories of her own childhood.
-His age, she suggests, allows him to occupy an ambiguous space in his relation to her.
+His age allows him to occupy an ambiguous space in his relation to her.
 Because he is not quite old enough to be her brother and not quite young enough to be her child, he can adopt the role of either, allowing him to exist within the gray area between her youth and adulthood.

-Most of the frames, notes Barbasch, are staged, with Adam and Wes serving as her ever-ready actors and assistants, but although they are created in fiction, they reveal the tenors of emotional truths.
+Most of the frames are staged, with Adam and Wes serving as Barbasch’s ever-ready actors and assistants, but although they are created in fiction, they reveal the tenors of emotional truths.
 For nearly ten years, the photographer was out of contact with her father, and the project has been a way of navigating, through this younger generation, her own place within the family structure.

-The title Fault Line refers of course to the fissures the render a piece of the earth prone to earthquakes, but here, she applies it also to those invisible fractures that exist within any family, the lines of guilt and offense that run through the intimate bonds between parent and child, brother and sister.
+The title Fault Line refers, of course, to the fissures that render a piece of the earth prone to earthquakes, but here, she applies it also to those invisible fractures that exist within any family.
 Ultimately, the acknowledgment of these divides has helped to stitch them together, bit by bit.
-At her core, she says, she wants to belong, “to be included, to be part of something.”
+At her core, the artist says, she wants to belong—“to be included, to be part of something.”
 Here, she returns in her time to that something, to these people in this small seaside town.